-Although SINS and SINS: Deadly City both initially look like a ‘zombie apocalypse’ and its aftermath setting, but that is very much not the case and the SINS: Deadly Sins makes this explicitly clear.
+Although SINS and SINS: Dead City both initially look like a ‘zombie apocalypse’ and its aftermath setting, but that is very much not the case and the SINS: Dead Sins makes this explicitly clear.
 However, there is nothing to stope the players and their characters from believing this until the scenario reveals otherwise.
 They are presented with a minimum of details.

 What do you play?

-SINS: Deadly City could have done with a map of the various locations in the scenario.
+SINS: Dead City could have done with a map of the various locations in the scenario.
 However, they are fairly generic and the Game Master should be able to find suitable floorplans.

 The rules are easy to grasp, but the scenario needs careful study.
 The ‘plug and play’ aspect of the seven scenarios (or scenes) makes the whole scenario easier to organise, but the individual scenes are fairly detailed and require preparation.